codevarsha24/SQL_Spotify/README.md

 ![Spotify Logo](https://github.com/najirh/najirh-Spotify-Data-Analysis-using-SQL/blob/main/spotify_logo.jpg)

 ## Overview
 This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
 It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
-The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset.
+The primary goals of the project is to show how indexing can drastically reduce query time, improving the overall performance and generate valuable insights from the dataset.

 ```sql
 -- create table